Peadar Clancy: War of Independence

 The next morning, the Irish Independent published an article which described the attackers as "assassins" and included other such terms as "criminal folly", "outrage"' and "murder".
 Taking these terms as an insult to their dead comrade, the Volunteers decided to attack the paper.
 On the Sunday, at 9pm, between twenty and thirty Volunteers under Clancy entered the offices of the Independent.
 They informed the editor of their intentions and began to dismantle and smash the machinery.
 Despite this action, with the assistance of the other Dublin papers, the Independent was able to appear the next day, and the owners were awarded £16,000 in compensation.
 According to Breen, neither the Independent nor any other Dublin paper referred to the IRA as murderers or assassins again.

 On 5 February 1920, members of the Squad, under Clancy, led a raid on the navy and army canteen board garage.
 In the raid the Dublin Brigade got away with two Ford motor vans and a motorcycle, along with tools and motor parts.
 The vans would later be used by the Squad in a number of operations.

 On 12 February, Clancy again led a team of the Squad, this time in the attempted rescue of Robert Barton, who was to stand trial before a military tribunal.
 They planned to intercept the truck transporting the prisoner to Mountjoy Jail.
 The rescue went according to plan, but when they went to the back of the truck, Barton was not there.
 Barton had been taken to Marlborough Barracks (now McKee Barracks) instead, and he was sentenced the following week to three years and transferred to a prison in England.
+In response to a major breakout of violence in Derry, Clancy and McKee were sent there to organize and support the local IRA (see: The Troubles in Ulster (1920–1922).

 Clancy, again in charge, commanded the daylight raid for weapons on the Kings Inns in Dublin, on 21 June 1920.
 His unit managed to capture a number of British soldiers and a large quantity of weapons and ammunition.
 Also with Clancy that day was a young Volunteer named Kevin Barry who, at 18, was to become the first Volunteer to be executed since the Easter Rising.
 The haul included 25 rifles, 2 Lewis light machine guns, as well as the ammunition.
 The 25 British soldiers were then released as the Volunteers withdrew from the area.